Definitions, Methods and Associated Regulations

 Catch-And-Release – The requirement that fish of a designated species must be released immediately into the water where caught.

-Commercial Fish – Bowfin over six inches, buffalo, catfish, carp, drum, gar, paddlefish, suckers, white amur and shovelnose sturgeon.
+Commercial Fish – Bowfin over six inches, buffalo, catfish, carp, drum, gar, paddlefish, suckers (except silver redhorse), white amur and shovelnose sturgeon.
 Catfish and paddlefish may be considered either commercial fish or game fish depending on the type of tackle used to take these fish.

 Daily Limits – A daily limit is the number of fish of one species (or group of species) allowed to be taken from midnight to the next midnight.
 Fishermen are allowed to have only one daily limit of fish while fishing or returning from a one-day fishing trip.